AldyDPP/Tucil2_13522022/README.md

 1. When running the program, you are given 3 input options.
 Enter 1 to generate a Bezier Curve based on the input file.
 Enter 2 to get a link to  this help menu.
 Enter 3 to display a random fun fact about Bezier Curves.

 2. In option 1, a Bezier Curve will be generated based on the parameters that has been provided in the input file.
-You will be prompted to input the name for the input file, but you can leave it blank and it will default to \input.txt\.
+You will be prompted to input the name for the input file, but you can leave it blank and it will default to "input.txt".

 3. The following is the format for the input file.
 - The first line contains a single integer `p` which is the amount of _control points_ the Bezier Curve will have.